cnp3/ebook/protocols/tcp.rst

   - `receiving buffer` : a buffer to store all data received from the remote host that has not yet been delivered to the user.
 Data may be stored in the `receiving buffer` because either it was not received in sequence or because the user is too slow to process it

-The original TCP specification can be summarized as a transport protocol that provides a byte stream service and uses `go-back-n`.
+The original TCP specification can be summarized as a transport protocol that provides a byte stream service and uses `go-back-n` with a `selective-repeat` reception strategy.

 To send new data on an established connection, a TCP entity performs the following operations on the corresponding TCB.
 It first checks that the `sending buffer` does not contain more data than the receive window advertised by the remote host (`rcv.wnd`).
 If the window is not full, up to `MSS` bytes of data are placed in the payload of a TCP segment.
 The `sequence number` of this segment is the sequence number of the first byte of the payload.
 It is set to the first available sequence number : `snd.nxt` and `snd.nxt` is incremented by the length of the payload of the TCP segment.
 The `acknowledgment number` of this segment is set to the current value of `rcv.nxt` and the `window` field of the TCP segment is computed based on the current occupancy of the `receiving buffer`.
 The data is kept in the `sending buffer` in case it needs to be retransmitted later.